 In April 2019, the World Health Organization reported that cases of measles rose by 300 percent globally compared to 2018.
 Even countries with high vaccination rates like the US have experienced a rise in cases.
 This is due to unvaccinated clusters or communities coming in contact with the highly contagious and fast spreading disease.
 In the case of measles, 95 percent of the population must be vaccinated for herd immunity to protect against outbreaks.
 Even a small community of unvaccinated individuals can put the greater population of children not old enough to be vaccinated yet at risk.

-*According to the CDC, 1,282 cases of measles have been confirmed in 31 states in 2019.
+*According to the CDC, 1,274 cases of measles were confirmed in 31 states in 2019.
 This is the greatest number of cases reported in the U.S. since 1992 and since measles was declared eliminated in 2000.
 Nearly three-quarters occurred in unvaccinated populations in NY.